dfyockey/RomanDigital/README.md

 In addition, net.diffengine.romandigitalclock.DYNAMIC_RECEIVER_NOT_EXPORTED_PERMISSION
 is set by this app.
 This was set during the app build process by use of a particular Android library required to enable the app to function as expected on versions of Android 12 and earlier (i.e. prior to API 33).
-It cannot be disabled without modifying the source code.
+It cannot be disabled without modifying that library's source code.
 As noted in an fdroidserver commit, "it's basically just an internal hack, rather than a real permission."
 For a more technical explanation of this "permission", see the full commit message at https://gitlab.com/fdroid/fdroidserver/-/merge_requests/1336/diffs?commit_id=71697f9c88ec73980f63be5955f36cdc3ba7a02c

 ## Known Issues

-Widgets will likely stop running after an update because the update stops the TimeTickRelay service (see Permissions above).
+Widgets may stop running after an update because the update stops the TimeTickRelay service (see Permissions above).
 They can be restarted easily by just opening the main app or any widget settings activity, which may be closed at any time thereafter.

 After rebooting a device, the widget(s) will not start running until the app finishes restarting the relay service and then receives an ACTION_TIME_TICK from the system, which may be a couple of minutes.
 This delay is normal.

-Text of a widget rotated between portrait and landscape may not be incorrectly sized until the next widget update, which may be up to a minute after the rotation.
-This is not an issue for devices that do not support home screen rotation or that are set not to rotate the home screen.
-It is also not an issue for any device having a UI/launcher rendering the device's home screen on which the widget is installed that notifies widgets when the device is rotated (e.g. Samsung One UI 6.1 and 7.0).

-Also, text of a widget may appear incorrectly sized until the next widget update if a widget's settings screen is open while the device is rotated and closed after rotation.
+Text of a widget may appear incorrectly sized until the next widget update if the device configuration changes between portrait and landscape where the device allows home screen rotation.
+This issue is planned to be addressed in the next release.

+The clock provided on the Time Color dialog allowing preview of the selected color currently has a horizontal time display layout regardless of the app's display layout setting.
+Nevertheless, the selected color will be applied to the app's clock display even if set to a vertical time display layout.

 On Android 5.0, the widget(s) typeface cannot be changed.